JDziurlaj/GDDM/README.md

 # GDDM

- Examples using GDDM on IBM i
+This repository contains examples demonstrating the use of GDDM on the AS/400 (IBM i)